Lanelle1398/tag-security/assessments/projects/thanos/self-assessment.md

 * Mitigation:
    * Encryption must be used for storing or transmitting data.
    * Implementation of proper access control mechanisms to restrict access to sensitive information.
+   * Access of Thanos can be configured/limited to minimize potential attack surface.

 Denial of Service